 If you’re anything like me, there’s nothing more pleasing than a cupboard full of pretty, matching glass jars filled with food.
-That minimalist aesthetic is so popular right now and it’s hard not to want to go out and splurge on a matching set of storage containers!
+That minimalist kitchen design look is so popular right now and it’s hard not to want to go out and splurge on a matching set of storage containers!
 Those containers can be so expensive though!

 Plus, so much of our food comes packaged in glass or plastic jars already.
-Instead of recycling them, why not reuse them!?
+Instead of recycling them, why not take the labels off your jars and reuse them!?
 Saving money and the environment is a win-win!

 That’s why I figured out how to remove labels from jars so I can reuse them!